jgabaut/invil/README.md

     - Ideally, the build command should be as short as `invil build`.
   - Run tests for a repo-curated directory with output comparison.
   - Generate new projects supporting the build tool using `invil init <DIR>`
+  - Generate a basic header+impl containing project info, such as time of current commit

   At the moment, only C projects are supported.
   Different build modes are provided internally, depending on how full your autotool build support is: